nyu058/implementAi19/README.md

 ## Acknowledgments

-* :weary: Hackathons are the epitome of hairloss :weary:
+* Hackathons are the epitome of hairloss :weary: